AndroidPillars/React/CHAPTER-1.md

 It’s easy to debug an SPA with Chrome since such apps are developed on frameworks like AngularJS Batarang and React developer tools.
 These frameworks have their own Chrome developer tools that make debugging much easier than with MPAs.
 In addition, SPAs allow you to monitor network operations and investigate page elements and data associated with them.

-# Cons of the Single-Page Application
+# 1.3.2.Cons of the Single-Page Application

 - SEO optimization